mikaelhg/modern-mainstream-web-example/README.md

 ### How to operate in production

-At minimum, your operational infrastructure should enable teams to systematically **observe**, **diagnose**, and **adapt** to issues *before* they escalate into outages or user-facing failures.
+Your operational infrastructure should enable teams to systematically **observe**, **diagnose**, and **adapt** to issues *before* they escalate into outages or user-facing failures.